ct-js/docs.ctjs.rocks/docs/tutorials/making-games-jettycat.md

 scoreText = 'Your score: ' + rooms.current.score + '\nHighscore: ' + localStorage['JettyCat_HighScore']
 ```
 :::
 saves a string to a temporary variable.
 Everything defined with the `var` keyword exists for only one frame and in one event.
 Though it doesn't serve much purpose, it allows to write cleaner code and reuse temporary variables.
 The combination `\n` tells that there will be a line break there.
 By using the `+` operator, we join our strings with the current score and the saved one.
-Lastly, we create a new text label and set its text to the created variable's value (by using it as an argument in `new PIXI.Text(scoreText, styles.get('Orange'));`).
+Lastly, we set the display text to the created variable's value and use anchor properties to make sure the text centers itself once the game runs.

 Now, create a room called `UI_OhNo` with the created templates.

 ![Setting a starting room in ct.js](./../images/tutorials/tutJettyCat_31.png)

+Place the EndGame_ScoreCounter template where the x is.
+It will look off in the preview but remember we center the text once the label shows up so it should look centered once in game.

 The last thing we need is creating this room when the cat hits an obstacle and removing the UI layer with the pause button so the user cannot pause while on the game over screen.
 Open the template `PotatoCat` and go to the Destruction event.
 Add this code right after the line with `camera.follow = false;`: